whatsapp us

 Precision matters here: The CNC panel saw cuts to ±0.1mm accuracy.
 For a cabinet box to be perfectly square (which is essential for hardware to function properly), all four sides must be cut to exact specifications.
 A 1mm error in one panel means the hinge boring positions will be off, the shutter will not sit flush, and the gap between adjacent shutters will be uneven.

-Stage 3: Edge Banding (Day 8–12)
+Stage 3: Edge Banding (Day 8 to 12)

 This is arguably the most important manufacturing stage for kitchen longevity in Delhi NCR’s humid climate.